Mapping in R

 These packages will provide the minimum functionality required to complete this exercise.
 As you experiment with various styles of mapping you may require additional packages to be installed at a later time.

-Note in 2023: A number of packages used in my typical spatial work flow including maptools, rgdal, rgeos, and sp are being archived by October 2023.
+Note in 2023: A number of packages used in my typical spatial work flow including maptools, rgdal, rgeos, and sp were archived in October 2023.
 You can read the report here.
 This change impacts several packages such as ggsn (used to add some essential map elements), adehabitat (for homerange estimation), and GapAnalysis (to calculate conservation indicators) which have been used for spatial analysis of ecological data.
 Some packages loaded outside of the script above with the base install.packages() function while others would not.
 A few of these packages can still be loaded from the archive but each update of R will limit their functionality until they no longer operate.
 Here is the basic syntax to load archived packages:

 require(devtools)